-THE BONDS HAVE NOT BEEN DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS
+THE BONDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS

-\$104,645,000 TRINITY RIVER AUTHORITY OF TEXAS REGIONAL WASTEWATER SYSTEM REVENUE REFUNDING BONDS, SERIES 2020
+\$130,805,000 TRINITY RIVER AUTHORITY OF TEXAS REGIONAL WASTEWATER SYSTEM REVENUE BONDS, SERIES 2022

-Dated Date: October 1, 2020 Interest to accrue from Delivery Date Due: August 1, as shown on Page ii
+Dated Date: July 1, 2022 Interest to accrue from Delivery Date

-PAYMENT TERMS...
-Interest on the \$104,645,000 Trinity River Authority of Texas Regional Wastewater System Revenue Refunding Bonds, Series 2020 (the "Bonds") will accrue from the date they are initially delivered (the "Delivery Date") to the underwriters listed below (the "Underwriters"), will be payable on February 1, 2021 and on August 1 and February 1 of each year thereafter until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+PAYMENT TERMS . . .
+Interest on the \$130,805,000 Trinity River Authority of Texas Regional Wastewater System Revenue Bonds, Series 2022 (the "Bonds") will accrue from the date they are initially delivered (the "Delivery Date") to the underwriters listed below (the "Underwriters"), will be payable on February 1, 2023 and on August 1 and February 1 of each year thereafter until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - Book-Entry-Only System" herein).
 The initial Paying Agent/Registrar is BOKF, N.A., Dallas, Texas (see "THE BONDS - Paying Agent/Registrar").

 AUTHORITY FOR ISSUANCE . . .
-The Bonds are issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapters 1207 and 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors (the "Board") of the Trinity River Authority of Texas (the "Authority" or "Issuer") on February 26, 2020.
+The Bonds are issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors (the "Board") of the Trinity River Authority of Texas (the "Authority" or "Issuer") on June 22, 2022.
 In the Bond Resolution, the Board delegated to the General Manager of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds.
-The terms of the sale are included in a "Pricing Certificate" which was approved and executed by the Authorized Officer, and which completed the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution").
+The terms of the sale are included in a "Pricing Certificate" which was approved and executed by the Authorized Officer, which completed the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution").
 Under the Constitution and the statutes of the State of Texas, the Authority has broad powers to effectuate flood control and the conservation and use for all beneficial purposes of storm and flood waters in the Trinity River watershed, and as a necessary aid to these purposes, the Authority has specific authority to construct, own and operate water and wastewater treatment, collection and transportation systems, and to make contracts in reference thereto with municipalities and others.

-PURPOSE...
-Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to refund portions of certain outstanding System revenue bonds (see "SCHEDULE I") relating to the Authority's Regional Wastewater System (the "System") and (ii) to pay costs associated with the issuance of the Bonds.
+PURPOSE . . .
+Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to acquire and construct improvements and extensions to the Authority's Regional Wastewater System (the "System"), (ii) to fund the debt service reserve fund, and (iii) to pay costs associated with the issuance of the Bonds.